The content and resources on this site belong to FPA, unless stated otherwise.

 You need to seek copyright permission from FPA if you want to reproduce all, or any part, of a piece of content, including written text, audio, video, images, posters or documents.
 This is the same whether you want to share the whole piece of content or to use part of our content in another piece of content – for example using an FPA web page in a conference presentation, or reproducing a poster in a book or website.

-You must not host our content (for example our downloadable leaflets and booklets) on another website.
+You must not upload or host our content (for example PDF copies of our leaflets and booklets) on another website.

 When don’t I need copyright permission?